 Newburg is a tiny borough located in the state of Pennsylvania.
 With a population of 368 people and just one neighborhood, Newburg is the 1034th largest community in Pennsylvania.
-Newburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Newburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

 When you are in Newburg, you'll notice that it is more blue-collar than most other communities in America.
 57.98% of Newburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newburg is a borough of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Newburg who work in office and administrative support (10.08%), management occupations (5.04%), and sales jobs (4.62%).